shehreendheda/katacoda-scenarios/slov2/slopractice/step6.md

     ![monitor-widget-errorbudgets](slopractice/assets/monitor-widget-errorbudgets.png)

-17. Rearrange the widgets on the boards as desired.
+17. Rearrange and resize the widgets on the boards as desired.

 18. Click `Save Changes` next to the dashboard title.